Skip to main content

 The project

-Emilie works in the Opera quarter and lives in a studio near Nation that she owns.
-The desire for more space, a more central location and greater comfort had become pressing.
-Supported by her family, she targeted a 2-bedroom of at least 35 m², bright, with a maximum budget of 400,000 euros including any renovation.
-The Home Select property hunter was mandated on an exclusive basis for one month.
+Emilie works in the Opéra quarter and owns the studio near Nation where she lives.
+The wish for more space, a more central location and greater comfort had grown pressing.
+With her family behind her, she set her sights on a two-room flat of at least 35 m², bright, with a maximum budget of 400,000 euros including any renovation.
+The Home Select property hunter took an exclusive one-month mandate.

 The search strategy

-The property hunter quickly understood that the budget, which seemed comfortable on paper, was tested by Emilie’s quality standards.
-This client knew what she wanted: she would not buy by default.
+The property hunter quickly saw that the budget, comfortable on paper, was stretched by Emilie’s standards.
+This client knew what she wanted and would not buy by default.

-The first viewings in the 17th revealed a sector too expensive on the good streets.
+The first viewings in the 17th showed a sector too expensive on the good streets.
 Boulogne-Billancourt did not appeal.
-The hunter progressively narrowed towards the 15th, around La Motte-Picquet: direct metro to Opera, shops, a lively neighbourhood.
-In parallel, exchanges with Emilie refined the portrait of the ideal buyer: she wanted a coup de coeur, a remarkable view, excellent natural light.
+The hunter narrowed gradually towards the 15th, around La Motte-Picquet: a direct metro to Opéra, shops, a lively neighbourhood.
+Alongside this, his exchanges with Emilie sharpened the portrait of the ideal buyer: she wanted a coup de cœur, a striking view, excellent natural light.

 The property found

 While browsing an agency website, the property hunter spotted an unusual listing.
-Pre-viewing with videos sent immediately to Emilie.
-The 2-bedroom sits in a very Parisian 1900s building, a little worn but with the charm of a period co-ownership.
-The living room opens onto rooftop views of Paris: the coup de coeur Emilie had been waiting for.
+He pre-viewed it and sent Emilie the videos at once.
+The two-room flat sits in a very Parisian 1900s building, a little worn but with the charm of a period co-ownership.
+The living room opens onto rooftop views of Paris: the coup de cœur Emilie had been waiting for.

 The property was listed at 340,000 euros and required a complete renovation: bathroom to redo, kitchen to reposition, general refreshing.
 With a renovation budget of 30,000 to 40,000 euros, the total stayed within limits.